Introduction

 "casesensitive" or 'no-casesensitive' - describes constant words or binary values.
 For example, in the HTTP protocol, words like "GET" or "HTTP/1.1" are case-sensitive, while headers like 'Content-Length' or 'Content-type' can be written using uppercase or lowercase characters.
 You can also describe the binary value of a character, like in ranges.

-{ c++ code } or notify:userFunction - calling user's C++ code, this token doesn't use incoming bytes but can be used for modifying variables, invoking callbacks, determining branching conditions, or during debugging stages.
+{ c++\rust code } or notify:userFunction - calling user's C++ code, this token doesn't use incoming bytes but can be used for modifying variables, invoking callbacks, determining branching conditions, or during debugging stages.
 This code is called as a function, and inside it, the user can "return false" (by default, it automatically returns true) - indicating successful or unsuccessful token processing.

-if {condition} is recommended for use if it is placed at the beginning of the branching, the condition in parentheses is the defining one, and the use of the word "return" must be absent.
+if { condition } is recommended for use if it is placed at the beginning of the branching, the condition in parentheses is the defining one, and the use of the word "return" must be absent.

 Examples: